Parameter Configuration

 }

-Description: Video watermark configuration.
-Supports image watermarks, text watermarks, dynamic roaming watermarks, and tile watermarks.
-Commonly used for branding, copyright notices, and anti-screen-recording protection.
-Supports the following input methods:
+• Description: Sets video watermarks.
+Supports image watermarks, text watermarks, dynamic roaming watermarks, and full-coverage watermarks — commonly used for brand identity, copyright notices, and screen-capture protection.
+The following input methods are supported:

 new ZWPlayer({